au-ts/libmicrokitco/README.md

 ##### Arguments
 - `client_entry` points to your cothread's entrypoint function of the form `size_t (*)(void)`.
 - `ready` indicates whether to schedule your cothread for execution.
-If you pass `ready_true`, the thread will be placed into the scheduling queue for execution when the calling thread yields or blocks.
-If you pass `ready_false`, you must later call `mark_ready()` for this cothread to be scheduled.
+If you pass `true`, the thread will be placed into the scheduling queue for execution when the calling thread yields or blocks.
+If you pass `false`, you must later call `mark_ready()` for this cothread to be scheduled.
 - `*ret` points to a variable in the caller's stack to write the new cothread's handle to.
 - `num_args` indicates how many arguments you are passing into the cothreads, maximum 4 arguments of `size_t`.
 - `num_args` arguments.